-A common challenge job seekers of all levels face is determining how long a resume should be.
-Whether a resume should be one or two pages in length depends largely on several factors, including your experience level, the design of the resume, and your industry.
+A common challenge job seekers of all levels face is determining whether their resume should be one or two pages long.
+How long your resume should be depends on several factors, including your experience level, the number of jobs or employers you’ve had, and your industry.

 It used to be a hard rule that the resume should not exceed one page, back when documents were printed and there was less dependence on screens and devices.

-Determining whether your resume should be one or two pages largely comes down to how much information you have to work with, and the best format for presenting it.
+Whether your resume is one or two pages (or more) in length comes down to how much relevant information you have to work with and which resume format will allow you present it in a concise and readable way.

 In most cases, a junior and mid-level resume should be kept to one page.
 Including too much detail can detract from your message and draw the focus away from your professional experience.
 A junior or mid-level resume will likely include less experience than a more senior candidate, and less detail, and require less space to articulate the key points.